 Disclosure and/or recusal from topics, people, reviews, impressions, etc. is an important factor in providing the most fair and accurate coverage we can provide.
-As such, we have laid out these disclosure policies.
+Additionally, so does properly identifying any affiliate or partner networks we may be a part of As such, we have laid out these disclosure policies.

 We strive to cover all situations that may come up, but expect these to be updated if situations arise that require additional clauses and updates to our disclosure.
 User feedback is important in this regard as well.
 If there are circumstance we are not covering, or issues we are not addressing, then please leave your feedback in the comments below or contact us.

 Affiliate networks are a way of generating revenue and promotion by partnering with a company.
 You are likely familiar with this from Youtube creators that have calls to action to sign up for free trials of services like Netflix, or Amazon’s Audible.
 These partnerships allow creators to offer services and products they feel secure in offering and believe are relevant to their audience

 As of February 24th 2017 we have decided to partner with Play-Asia, a video game importer and retailer, and make use of their affiliate network.
 We want to be careful in how we use this, though.
 So don’t expect to see it on every page on the site.